Marjoram Essential Oil

-- Bug repellant- In a small dark spray bottle, combine 12 drops marjoram oil, 1 tsp carrier oil, and 4 oz distilled water.
-Shake well and mist over body.
+- Bug repellant- In a small dark spray bottle, combine 12 drops of marjoram oil, 1 tsp carrier oil, and 4 oz distilled water.
+Shake well and mist over the body.

 - Mood- Add 10 drops to a diffuser or simply inhale directly from the bottle.

 - Respiratory- Add 10 drops to a cold-air humidifier and allow it to run to promote respiratory relief and to clean the air.

 - Aromatherapy diffuser- Add 10 drops to a diffuser.
 Add complimentary oils if desired.